 How to Get Started

 Filing a Paraquat lawsuit may sound overwhelming, but our experienced attorneys are here to guide you through the process.
 The first step is to determine your eligibility.
 If you were exposed to Paraquat and have been diagnosed with Parkinson’s disease, you may have a strong case.
-We’ll help you gather the necessary evidence, including medical records, employment history, and expert testimony, to build the strongest possible claim.
+We’ll help you gather the necessary evidence to build the most substantial possible claim, including medical records, employment history, and expert testimony.

 The clock is ticking.
-Every state has a statute of limitations, which is the deadline for filing your claim.
+Every state has a statute of limitations and a deadline for filing your claim.
 In many states, this is two to three years from the date of diagnosis.
 Don’t wait until it’s too late.

 File a Paraquat Lawsuit